GibsonAI/mcp/README.md

 ### ✅ `get_deployed_schema`
 **Title:** Get live schema
-**Description:** Fetches the schema currently deployed to hosted databases.
-Use this to compare against the working schema or confirm deployment.
+**Description:** Fetches the schema currently deployed to the primary hosted databases.
+Use this to compare against the working schema or confirm deployment to your primary database (e.g. Production)

 ### 🧾 `query_database`
 **Title:** Run SQL queries
-**Description:** Runs SQL queries against the selected environment (development or production).
+**Description:** Runs the provided SQL query against a database by using the API key associated with that database.
 Ensure correct quoting for identifiers depending on the SQL dialect (e.g., backticks for MySQL, double quotes for PostgreSQL).

 ## Distribution